 The main school is situated within a secure compound, surrounded by 20 foot walls, steel gates and security guards.
 The building, itself, is a magnificent structure with electricity generated from eco-friendly solar panels and access to clean well water.
 There is a fully functional kitchen and toilet facilities.
 Two new classrooms and additional toilets were added in 2018.

 More recently, an independent Kindergarten block was completed.
 This is purpose built for Early Years education and ensures the safety of the children with their own play area.
-A new Boys' Secondary School has also been completed, which will include a Computer and Science laboratory, along with a library and six further classrooms.
-A Girls' Secondary School is soon to be built a short distance away and will eventually share its site with a new hospital.
+A new High School has also been completed, which includes a Computer and Science laboratory, along with a library and six further classrooms.

 According to a 2016 government census, 36% of primary school children in South Sudan have no access to toilet facilities.
 This is not the case at St Mark’s.
 We provide pupils with access to lavatory facilities with running water, which we found encourages attendance, especially for girls, who have a separate facility.
 The nursery also has its own toilets and wash-hand basins.